cockroachdb/docs/v2.0/demo-json-support.md

 toc: false
 ---

-<span class="version-tag">New in v2.0:</span> CockroachDB now supports [`JSONB`](jsonb.html) columns.

-This page walks you through a simple demonstration of how CockroachDB can store and query unstructured `JSONB` data from a third-party API, as well as how an [inverted index](inverted-indexes.html) can optimize your queries.
+<span class="version-tag">New in v2.0:</span> This page walks you through a simple demonstration of how CockroachDB can store and query unstructured [`JSONB`](jsonb.html) data from a third-party API, as well as how an [inverted index](inverted-indexes.html) can optimize your queries.

 <div id="toc"></div>